 The California Family Rights Act (CFRA) (Gov. Code, § 12945.2) provides unpaid job protection rights for up to twelve work weeks of qualified family leave.
+A California labor and employment attorney at Kingsley & Kingsley can help you with the law.
 The CFRA provides job protection benefits for qualified employees during many family leave scenarios including:

 The California Family Rights Act Statute has qualifications for both employers and employees.
 Employees also bear the burden of providing adequate notification, using the appropriate form, completed accurately.

 CFRA covered employers are private companies “who do business in California” and employ 50 or more part or full time employees.
 Non profit and religious organizations must comply.
 All government employers also must comply including state, county, and municipal organizations of any size (Federal government employers do not have to comply the California Family Rights Act).
 Covered employers must provide notice to employees of their rights under CFRA and this notice must be posted in a conspicuous area.